 Email setup and explanation

 Lets look at the history of email setup.
-As an invention, email probably ranks close to the development of alphabets.
-The first email or electronic mail was sent in 1962 from one internal computer taped machine to another within the same building.
+As an invention, email probably ranks close to the development of the alphabet.
+The first email or electronic mail was sent in 1962.
+Sent from one internal computer taped machine to another within the same building.
 It was not until 1982 when email was sent electronically without a direct wire to wire connection.
-Email is much similar now than it was in the past, and in some ways run itself.
 There are however some basic information you need to know if you want to host your own email account on your website.

-In Today’s world email is sent a few different ways.
-The difference is the software used behind the scenes and a series of rules that govern them.
 Each email message is nothing but a text file plus the attachments broken down into millions of smaller packets.
-Just like all data through the internet.
-After the sender clicks the send button, all the packets are uploaded to a central computer (the email server) that hosts the email service.
+Just like all other data through the internet.
+After the sender clicks on the send button, all the data is uploaded to a central computer.
+This is the email server that hosts the email service.
 The email service then relays these packets through the internet to the server which holds the email service of the recipient.
 The mail server of the recipient looks for his email address, locates it and places the email within the inbox.
 The email client reassembles the packets into a complete mail.
 The recipient logs into his account and downloads the email.

-If you have ever set up an email client or app, you will have certainly come across the terms SMTP, POP, and IMAP.
+If you have ever used a software or app for your email setup.
+You will have certainly come across the terms SMTP, POP, and IMAP.
 Do you remember which one you chose and why?
 If you are not quite sure what these terms stand for and how each affects your email account, this article will shed some light.
 The article explains how SMTP, POP, and IMAP work and will help you decide which one best fits your needs.

 IMAP – stands for Internet Message Access Protocol.
-IMAP shares many similar features with POP3.
+Email setup for IMAP shares many similar features with POP3.
 It, too, is a protocol that an email client can use to download email from an email server.
 However, IMAP includes many more features than POP3.
-The IMAP protocol is designed to let users keep their email on the server.
-IMAP requires more disk space on the server and more CPU resources than POP3, as all emails are stored on the server.
+The functionality of IMAP protocol is keep all emails on the server.
 IMAP normally uses port 143.
 On the negative side, IMAP requires:

 - Mail stored locally, i.e. always accessible, even without internet connection.